jonathanraes/get-medium/README.md

 - Returning the raw HTML for the content
 - Handling URLs in a non-destructive manner
 - Module to return posts without them being truncated
+- Improve testing to use mocks and ensure each part of the data is returned

 ## License
 Copyright (c) 2017 Brian Emory